AnnieCat73/Dev-Camp-Learning/README.md

 ## Overview

-I had an idea for a fictional landing page for an online course platform specialising in Web Development.
+I had an idea for a fictional landing page for an online course platform specialising in Web ( and design) Development.
 I designed and coded it from scratch into a responsive live website.
 ### The challenge

 Users should be able to: